How to Use Self-Signed Certificates for TLS

 However, using self-signed certificates lets you easily obtain certificates for TLS/SSL configuration and may be appropriate for non-production or test setups.
-See Data in Transit Encryption (TLS/SSL) and Configuring Cloudera Manager Clusters for TLS/SSL for more information.
+See Encrypting Data in Transit (TLS/SSL) and Configuring TLS Encryption for Cloudera Manager for more information.

 Replace paths, file names, aliases, and other examples in the commands below for your system.

 $ mkdir -p /opt/cloudera/security/x509/ /opt/cloudera/security/jks/Give Cloudera Manager access to the directory, set the correct permissions, and then change to the directory:

 $ sudo chown -R cloudera-scm:cloudera-scm /opt/cloudera/security/jks $ sudo umask 0700 $ cd /opt/cloudera/security/jks

 - Generate the key pair and self-signed certificate, storing everything in the keystore with the same password for keystore and storepass, as shown below.
 Use the FQDN of the current

 host for the CN to avoid raising a java.io.IOException: HTTPS hostname wrong exception.
 Replace values for OU, O, L, ST, and C with entries appropriate for your